AI Security Workflows: Automated Vulnerability Management

 When it finds something, it doesn't just report.
 It can fix.
 The agent understands the codebase well enough to apply patches that actually work.

-Dependency Auditing by Language
+Dependency auditing by language

 Here's the command for your ecosystem: